fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_4.md

 to use when we have variants of a fixture and each test that uses the fixture should also run with all variants.

-In the previous chapter, we saw an example of parametrization using multiple implementations of a serializer:
+In the previous lab, we saw an example of parametrization using multiple implementations of a serializer: